marshyon/pingsinspace/docs/About.md

 ## UI

-As the Ping Engine is accessible via a RESTfull API, the User Interfaces is entirely optional if that is all that is required, for example where another application is integrated with PingsInSpace using this API or where tools such as Postman are used to get / set status and configuration of alerts and thresholds.
+As the Ping Engine is accessible via a Restful API, the User Interfaces is entirely optional if that is all that is required, for example where another application is integrated with PingsInSpace using this API or where tools such as Postman are used to get / set status and configuration of alerts and thresholds.

 However the UI makes setup simpler and more straight forward.
-Also, no knowledge of the API is required and therfore setup and configuration is made simpler.
+Also, no knowledge of the API is required and therefore setup and configuration is made simpler.

 ## Pings In Space Diagram

 ![alt text](pingsinspace.svg)

-Here all 4 compoents (above) are shown working together in as simple way as possible.
+Here all 4 components (above) are shown working together in as simple way as possible.

 A Ping Agent 'polls' endpoints to obtain status and performance information of several endpoints.
-The status of each test is subsequently fed back to the Ping Engine where these are stored, summarised and montored for breaches of performance thresholds.
+The status of each test is subsequently fed back to the Ping Engine where these are stored, summarised and monitored for breaches of performance thresholds.

 The Ping User Interface makes this information available for viewing and the configuring of existing or additional endpoint tests.

-The Ping Engine additionally process and sends alerts that may be configured to be for example
+The Ping Engine additionally processes and sends alerts that may be configured to be for example

 - SMS
 - Email